 - Care leavers

-If you, or your parents/carers are in receipt of one or more of the following benefits you may be eligible to receive free college meals:
+Eligibility for free meals is based on an assessment of household income.
+If you or your parents/carers are in receipt of one or more of the following benefits, you may be eligible for free meals:

 - Income Support